If you’ve read any of my writing, you know that I love real estate as an asset class. Generally speaking it is:

 All attributes I look for in my passive income investments.
 I recommend allocating a good share of your assets to real estate, to both balance your portfolio and reach Ramen Retirement sooner:

 But if you’ve never invested in real estate, how do you get started?
 The world of investment real estate is vast.
 There are a seemingly endless array of options you can choose from.
 There’s also a lot of noise created by the Financial Industrial Complex, who want to steer you back into the publicly traded assets they can profit from.
 It can be both confusing and overwhelming for someone new to the game.
-The following guides and links will walk you through the world of real estate, helping you to make your first move and take action!

-- Read these guides to help make your first investment:
+After you’re done with those, read through the following guides to help make your first investment:

-- The real estate cycle – see diagrams here: 2018 Viewpoint National Multifamily
+- The real estate cycle

 - Key players in the real estate game

-- The guide to financing real estate investments
+- Financing real estate investments

-- Turnkey or direct investment?
+- What’s better, turnkey or direct investment?

-- Check out these other resources if you want to dig deeper:
+Lastly, check out these other resources if you want to dig deeper:

 - IRR Research including the 2018 Viewpoint National Multifamily